Kaltsoon/data-management-and-databases/slides/week-2/week-2.md

 # Properties of relations

 - Each relation has a name that is distinct from all other relation names
-- Each attribute has a distinct name
+- Each attribute of a relation has a distinct name
 - Each tuple's cell contains exactly one value
 - Values of an attribute are all from the same domain
 - The order of attributes has no significance